SymbioticLab/Oort/training/README.md

 python plot_perf.py [path_to_training_perf_random/training_perf] [path_to_training_perf_kuiper/training_perf]
 ```

-This will a produce plot close to Figure 11(b) on page 10 of the paper.
-You might notice some variation compared to the original figure due to randomness of the experiments.
+This will produce a plot close to Figure 11(b) on page 10 of the paper.
+You might notice some variation compared to the original figure due to the randomness of the experiments.

 ## Performance breakdown (Figure 12)